kaesackett/aws-scripts/README.md

 │ cluster-number-nine                    │ 10           │ c4.2xlarge  │ $ 0.419            │ $ 100.56           │ $ 3,016.80           │ $ 36,201.60         │
 │ cluster-number-ten                     │ 7            │ c4.2xlarge  │ $ 0.419            │ $ 70.39            │ $ 2,111.76           │ $ 25,341.12         │
 └────────────────────────────────────────┴──────────────┴─────────────┴────────────────────┴────────────────────┴──────────────────────┴─────────────────────┘</code></pre>

+####autosnapshot\_rds\_instances.py
+Automatically creates DB Snapshots of all RDS instances.
+During each run of the script, all snapshots created during the script's last run will be automatically removed to ensure that all snapshots are recent.
+Designed to be run at regular intervals.